grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

 Grafana Mimir has a Jsonnet library that replaces the existing Cortex Jsonnet library and updated monitoring mixin.

-Run the following commands to install the updated libraries using `jsonnet-bundler`:
+To install the updated libraries using `jsonnet-bundler`, run the following commands:

 ```bash
 jb install github.com/grafana/mimir/operations/mimir@main